-The scholarships will be tenable for one academic year.
-In addition to their studies, the successful applicants will each be expected to participate in Swahili language conversation tutorials.
+The scholarship is tenable for one academic year.
+In addition to their studies, the successful applicant will be expected to participate in Swahili language conversation tutorials.
 This will amount to no more than 20 hours for each scholar per semester.

-The scholarships will be awarded to Tanzanian citizens who are normally resident in Tanzania, and who are accepted for admission on a full-time basis for a postgraduate Master's programme of study at the University of Edinburgh.
+The scholarships will be awarded to Tanzanian citizen who is normally resident in Tanzania, and who is accepted for admission on a full-time basis for a postgraduate Master's programme of study at the University of Edinburgh.
 Applicants who already hold a degree from outside Tanzania will not be considered.

 Applicants should already have been offered a place at the University of Edinburgh and should have firmly accepted that offer or be intending to do so.

 N.B.
-The Julius Nyerere Master’s Scholarships are highly competitive and only the best candidates are considered.
+The Julius Nyerere Master’s Scholarship is highly competitive and only the best candidates are considered.
 Prospective applicants should note that, to date, in almost all cases successful candidates for the Scholarships have held a First Class Honours degree.
 Applicants with a 2:1 Honours degree will be considered if they can show a very strong track record of work experience relevant to their prospective degree.

 Eligible applicants should complete an online scholarship application.
 The closing date for applications for these scholarships is 1 April 2015

 To help identify the very best candidates this year the commitee asks In Section 3b - "Personal Statement Continued", applicants should write an additional statement of between 500 and 800 of words that indicates how you think your degree will truly be of benefit to Tanzania.

 Without this statement, your application will not be considered.